Vision-Paudel/PrimeNumbers/README.md

 # PrimeNumbers
-First 20 million prime numbers.
+All prime numbers up to 20 million.

 Numbers start from 2 (line 2) until 19999999 (line 1270608).
 Last line is empty.